mhashim6/blog/content/posts/self-review/audio-player.md

 Simple as it is, it gives the user a way out by returning a function that unsubscribes from the event.

-The same applies to other event dispatchers
+The same applies to other events

 ```js
 export const onTimeUpdate = (action) => {